CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a clear overview containing essential patterns inline, then well-signaled one-level-deep references to transactions, testing, performance, and scanning reference files.
-Cross-references to related skills are clearly listed.
-The Deep Dives section provides a clean navigation index with descriptions of what each reference covers.
+Excellent structure with a clear overview in the main file and well-signaled one-level-deep references to transactions, testing, performance, and scanning reference files.
+Cross-references to related skills are clearly organized.
+The Deep Dives section provides a clean navigation index with brief descriptions of what each reference covers.

 3 / 3